tircis/spring-petclinic-rest/CRUD to CQRS.md

   - create a local inner class `FoundPetDto` to hold the Pet data: it only contains a `name` field because the Front-End only uses that
 - change `OwnersApi.java` to make `listOwners` take a `FoundOwnerDto` instead of an `OwnerDto`
 - change `OwnerRestController.java` to make it map the result of the search to `FoundOwnerDto` instead of `OwnerDto`.
 This requires the implementation of the mapping into the `OwnerMapper` class, which is quite simple.

+# Implementing Segregation
+Previously, we enhanced come write and read operations.
+However those actions are still in the same Controller and package but the CQRS Pattern emphasises on the necessity to separate those actions, here are some benefits:
+- code responsibility enhancement
+- intention clarification
+- avoid model mixing
+- prepare for scale-up
+- improve testability

+So, we're going to separate the Pet read and write operations as an exercise.

+# Changes
+- make a copy of the existing `PetRestController` class, and name it `PetReadController`
+- rename `PetRestController` to `PetWriteController`
+- remove write methods from `PetReadController`, remove read methods from `PetWriteController`
+- Notice that `CommandHanlder`s are no more necessary into `PetReadController`, neither `ClinicService` into `PetWriteController` we makes all this lighter and more unit-testable
+- do all this for `PetsRestApi`, you will end up with a `PetsWriteApi` and a `PetsReadApi` implemented by our controllers accordingly.
+- to ensure that we broke nothing, go to PetRestControllerTest and add a `@Autowired PetReadController` field and give it to the `MockMvcBuilders.standaloneSetup(..)` method.
+Run the tests, they are all green !

+Next step can be to move the read and write controllers to some dedicated packages.
+The `CommandDto`s, `Command`s and `CommandHandler`s can follow the write Controller.
+By doing it you will clearly separate the actions.

+Meanwhile, here we implemented a Separation of the Commands and Queries, a step further would be o go for a Segregation, by moving the read and write channels to some separate Maven modules.
+But the code is not ready for it because we still depend on the same domain entities.
+Transforming them is another story ...